 - Once listed, the drug may be prescribed by any doctor within the public health system

-- Once drugs have been added to the Social Health Services Register, pricing is determined by institutional agreement between the manufacturers and payers.
-A drug’s value and price in the private system is determined by the market and in the public sector via public tender and subsequent negotiations (see compras consolidadas below).
+Once drugs have been added to the Social Health Services Register, pricing is determined by institutional agreement between the manufacturers and payers.
+A drug’s value and price in the private system is determined by the market and in the public sector via public tender and subsequent negotiations.
 Though COFEPRIS sets the maximum price limits on drugs and procedures, the shelf price of a drug under this limit is ultimately left up to the manufacturer.

 Implications for Industry

-It can take anywhere from two to four years for a drug to be approved and available in Mexico’s Social Health System, and as such, it is important to consider this lag when developing a public access strategy.
 Overall, access into the Mexican healthcare market is largely dependent on demonstrated value.
 Private payers make decisions based on the value of a medication to patients’ health, and public health systems choose to include medication in their catalogue based on the value to the population.
 With a growing population and a health system dedicated to increasing its ability to provide access to healthcare, telling your value story is more important than ever.
-GLOBALHealthPR’s Mexico office has more than 15 years of successfully creating and communicating the value story to diverse audiences.
+GLOBALHealthPR’s Mexico office has nearly 20 years of successfully creating and communicating the value story to diverse audiences.